stevenplatt/homelab/README.md

 - Open Air Interface (4G/5G Core Network Testbed)
 - FlexRAN (Network Slicing Testbed)

-Simple Setup Wiki
+Deployment Wiki
 ============

-Complete information for setting up the virtual machines within the testbed and deploying containerized experiments and services can be found in this repos' [Wiki](https://github.com/stevenplatt/homelab/wiki).
+Complete information for setting up the virtual machines within the testbed and deploying containerized experiments and services can be found in this repos' [Deployment Wiki](https://github.com/stevenplatt/homelab/wiki).